ahmadalwy3/ahmadalwy3/Firefox-WebExtensions.md

 If you subsequently remove uBO/webext-hybrid, this will cause the webext storage to be removed by Firefox, and upon re-installing the uBO/webext-hybrid version, the import code will again kick in.

-Note that uBO/webext-hybrid will still be labelled as "Legacy" in `about:addons`, because uBO/webext-hybrid is really a [webext-hybrid extension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Embedded_WebExtensions).
+Note that uBO/webext-hybrid will still be labelled as "Legacy" in `about:addons`, because uBO/webext-hybrid is really an [embedded WebExtension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Embedded_WebExtensions).
 Once the legacy storage has been imported at first install by the thin legacy wrapper, uBO/webext-hybrid will fully function as a pure webext extension despite the "Legacy" label.

 The legacy storage is left untouched by uBO/webext-hybrid, so you can always go back to uBO/legacy (stable release) if you do not want to use the webext-hybrid version in the short term.